NHQ/jsynth/README.md

 ```

 ## Mobile Safari
-*Note, on mobile safari webkit (iOS), you can only initiate web audio API sounds from within a user event context (at least the fist time...?).
-Ergo, channel.play(), or channel.connect(context.destination) must be called from inside an event callback.*
+On mobile safari webkit (iOS), you can only initiate web audio API sounds from within a user event context (at least the fist time...?).
+Ergo, channel.play(), or channel.connect(context.destination) must be called from inside an event callback.

 #Methods

+Whatever is on the

 ## channel.play()
 Start playing the sound.
 This connects the node to the master contexts destination for you.